emlyons2014/gps-sim/README.md

   -v               Show details about simulated channels
 ```

-The user motion can be specified in either dynamic or static mode:
+The user motion can be specified in either dynamic or static mode, examples:

 ```
 > gps-sdr-sim -e brdc3540.14n -u circle.csv